edgepointlearning/edgepointlearning.com/src/collections/blog/2018/2018-11-14-benefits-of-experiential-learning.md

 Psychologist David Kolb, a [pioneer in the field of experiential learning](https://www.simplypsychology.org/learning-kolb.html), identifies four components of experiential learning:

-1. <strong>Concrete experience:</strong> Active involvement in the experience
+1. **Concrete experience:** Active involvement in the experience
-2. <strong>Reflective observations:</strong> Analyzing the experience
+2. **Reflective observations:** Analyzing the experience
-3. <strong>Abstract conceptualization:</strong> Drawing conclusions and evaluating what students have learned
+3. **Abstract conceptualization:** Drawing conclusions and evaluating what students have learned
-4. <strong>Active experimentation:</strong> Actually implementing what has been learned
+4. **Active experimentation:** Actually implementing what has been learned

 Also known as learning in the flow of work, experiential learning is an opportunity to revolutionize how companies train their employees and develop leaders from within.

-It’s no longer enough to just present material once; studies show that offering repeated opportunities for practice of new information and skills [vastly improves learning](http://science.sciencemag.org/content/331/6018/772), both in the quantity of what’s learned and the quality of the application.
+It’s no longer enough to just present material once; studies show that offering repeated opportunities for practice of new information and skills [vastly improves learning](https://www.science.org/doi/10.1126/science.1199327), both in the quantity of what’s learned and the quality of the application.

 Experiential learning is coming into its own as expectations of employee training evolve.
 Consider the following.